 - 3V coin cell battery (like this, but you can usually find at the dollar store)

-- 3V vibration motor (like this - or purchase this kit)
+- 3V vibration motor (like this – or contact us to purchase a kit)

 - Masking tape